-At the conclusion of the utility's last rate study in 2015, the City Council approved a rate increase to continue to align the cost of purchase power with revenues.
+At the conclusion of the Utility's last rate study in 2015, the City Council approved a rate increase to continue to align the cost of purchase power with revenues.
 This resulted in an 8.3% rate increase effective February 1, 2016, and average 2.4% increases across the various customer classes effective January 1 of 2017 and 2018.

 In 2016, the Electric Utility also implemented a Purchase Power Adjustment (PPA).
-This adjustment on customers' monthly electric bills is designed to recoup or credit the difference in costs associated with power purchases to ensure customers are not over or under charged for what electricity they use.
-This tool is used by approximately 75% of public power systems and all investor-owned utilities to address variability in the power market.
-This action was a measured approach, allowing the utility to improve cash flow while also maintaining the City's competitive residential rate position with ComEd.
+This adjustment on customers' monthly electric bills is designed to recoup, or credit, the difference in costs associated with power purchases.
+This is done to ensure customers are not over, or under, charged for what electricity they use.
+This tool is used by approximately 75% of public power systems and all investorowned utilities to address variability in the power market.
+This action was a measured approach which allowed the Utility to improve cash flow while also maintaining the City's competitive residential rate position with ComEd.

-In addition, the Electric Utility recommended a phased approach in returning to the recommended level of capital spending of \$12 million a year in 2019 (\$8.3 million, \$8.3 million, and \$10 million in 2016 through 2018, respectively).
-These dollars are used for infrastructure maintenance and replacements, system expansions for new developments, right-of-way utility relocations in support of intergovernmental projects, and the Electric Utility's share of citywide capital projects.
+Third, the Electric Utility recommended a phased approach in returning to the recommended level of capital spending of \$12 million a year in 2019 (\$8.3 million, \$8.3 million, and \$10 million in 2016 through 2018, respectively).
+These dollars are used for infrastructure maintenance and replacements, system expansions for new developments, right-of-way utility relocations in support of intergovernmental projects, and the Utility's share of citywide capital projects.